-It is therefore concluded that the proposed development is of a density that is consistent with the established centres hierarchy (in this case, a strategic centre) and is therefore consistent with objective (a) of the development standard.
+The proposed development includes a licensed premise, hotel accommodation, retail, food and drink premise and residential, all of which are consistent with the types of uses encouraged within a strategic centre and catalyst area.
+It is therefore concluded that the proposed development is of a nature and scale that is consistent with the established centres hierarchy and objective (a) of the development standard.